harshtiwari2022/pet-adoption/README.md

 - Make your changes and commit them: git commit -m 'Add new feature'
 - Push to the branch: git push origin feature-new-feature
 - Create a pull request explaining your changes.

+ #**📌 Why PawFinds?

+PawFinds isn’t just a project—it’s a passion for pets.
+Every feature is designed to make adopting pets fun, simple, and heartwarming.